-This primer to the theory of pseudorandomness is based on a fresh view at the question of randomness, which has been taken by complexity theory.
-Underlying this view is the postulate that a distribution is random (or rather pseudorandom) if it cannot be told apart from the uniform distribution by any efficient procedure.
+This primer to the theory of pseudorandomness presents a fresh look at the question of randomness, which arises from a complexity theoretic approach to randomness.
+The crux of this (complexity theoretic) approach is the postulate that a distribution is random (or rather pseudorandom) if it cannot be distinguished from the uniform distribution by any efficient procedure.
 Thus, (pseudo)randomness is not an inherent property of an object, but is rather subjective to the observer.

-At the extreme, this approach says that the question of whether the world is deterministic or allows for some free choice (which may be viewed as sources of randomness) is irrelevant.
+At the extreme, this approach says that the question of whether the world is actually deterministic or allows for some free choice (which may be viewed as a source of randomness) is irrelevant.
 What matters is how the world looks to us and to various computationally bounded devices.
-That is, if some phenomenon looks random then we may just treat it as if it were random.
-Likewise, if we can generate sequences that cannot be told apart from the uniform distribution by any efficient procedure, then we can use these sequences in any efficient randomized application instead of the ideal coin tosses that are postulated in the design of this application.
+That is, if some phenomenon looks random, then we may treat it as if it is random.
+Likewise, if we can generate sequences that cannot be distinguished from the uniform distribution by any efficient procedure, then we can use these sequences in any efficient randomized application instead of the ideal coin tosses that are postulated in the design of this application.

-The pivot of the foregoing approach is the notion of computational indistinguishability, which refers to pairs of distributions that cannot be told apart by efficient procedures.
-The most fundamental incarnation of this notion associates efficient procedures with polynomial-time algorithms, but other incarnations that restrict attention to other classes of distinguishing procedures also lead to important insights.
+The pivot of the foregoing approach is the notion of computational indistinguishability, which refers to pairs of distributions that cannot be distinguished by efficient procedures.
+The most fundamental incarnation of this notion associates efficient procedures with polynomial-time algorithms, but other incarnations that restrict attention to different classes of distinguishing procedures also lead to important insights.
 Likewise, the effective generation of pseudorandom objects, which is of major concern, is actually a general paradigm with numerous useful incarnations (which differ in the computational complexity limitations imposed on the generation process).

-Pseudorandom generators are efficient deterministic procedures that stretch short random seeds into longer pseudorandom sequences.
+Following the foregoing principles, we briefly outline some of the key elements of the theory of pseudorandomness.
+Indeed, the key concept is that of a pseudorandom generator, which is an efficient deterministic procedure that stretches short random seeds into longer pseudorandom sequences.
 Thus, a generic formulation of pseudorandom generators consists of specifying three fundamental aspects - the stretch measure of the generators; the class of distinguishers that the generators are supposed to fool (i.e., the algorithms with respect to which the computational indistinguishability requirement should hold); and the resources that the generators are allowed to use (i.e., their own computational complexity).

-&lt;sup>1This is Leibniz's Principle of Identity of Indiscernibles.
+1This is Leibniz's Principle of Identity of Indiscernibles.
 Leibniz admits that counterexamples to this principle are conceivable but will not occur in real life because God is much too benevolent.
 We thus believe that he would have agreed to the theme of this text, which asserts that indistinguishable things should be considered as if they were identical.

 The archetypical case of pseudorandom generators refers to efficient generators that fool any feasible procedure; that is, the potential distinguisher is any probabilistic polynomial-time algorithm, which may be more complex than the generator itself (which, in turn, has time-complexity bounded by a fixed polynomial).
 These generators are called general-purpose, because their output can be safely used in any efficient application.
-Such (general-purpose) pseudorandom generators exist if and only if one-way functions exist.
+Such (general-purpose) pseudorandom generators exist if and only if there exist functions (called one-way functions) that are easy to evaluate but hard to invert.